-The three basic types of crowns done are porcelain fused- to-metal, all ceramic, or all metal.
+The three basic types of crowns done in our office are:

 An example of two porcelain fused-to-metal crowns, along with a porcelain fused-to-metal bridge are illustrated in the case below that Dr. Douglas P. Clepper did on a patient in her early 70s:

 PFM bridge and crowns pre-op